srenegado/gb-emu/README.md

 ### a slight preamble

-I wanted to challenge myself with a project I thought was pretty complicated and difficult, but also tangible and knew with enough effort, I could finish.
-Having said that, I had no clue where to start.
-So, I started to search around for some ideas and stumbled on this [blog post](https://austinhenley.com/blog/challengingprojects.html).
-I found that an emulator was a perfect fit: I'm a big fan of the Game Boy Advance (perhaps a project for another time), and the Game Boy was a solid starting point for budding emulator devs from what I gathered on `r/EmuDev`.
+I wanted to challenge myself with a project I thought was pretty complicated and difficult, but was also tangible and knew with enough effort, I could finish it.
+I had no clue where to start, though.
+So I started to search around for some ideas and after stumbling on a [blog post](https://austinhenley.com/blog/challengingprojects.html), I found that an emulator was a perfect fit: I'm a big fan of the Game Boy Advance (perhaps a project for another time), and the original Game Boy is a solid starting point for beginner emulator devs from what I saw on `r/EmuDev`.

 ## Usage
-Right now, the emulator is only supported on Linux, and you also have to build and make the binary, so you'll need `make` and `gcc`.
+Right now, the emulator is only supported on Linux, and you also have to build and make the binary.
+You'll need `make` and `gcc`.
 Build the emulator with the `make` file.

+Then you can run games with the following command:

 ```
 ./main [options] path/to/rom

 options:
 -s path/to/sav  Load an existing or create a new .sav file for games that support it.
 ```

 ## Tests